 The UAE has very strict medication laws and even certain over the counter medicines especially those with codeine are forbidden.
 Checking the banned substances list from the local consulate or your embassy is helpful prior to flying.

-If you are using doctor prescribed drugs such as painkillers or antidepressants it is advisable to carry a doctor’s note.
+If you are using doctor prescribed drugs such as painkillers or antidepressants it is advisable to carry a doctor’s note and a prescription.
 The letter must cover the period of travel and describe the illness and the relative medicines prescribed for that illness.
 If you are bringing prescription drugs into the UAE you may need to seek prior agreement from the authorities.

 British resident Cat Le-Huy was arrested in Dubai for carrying Melatonin jet-lag tablets.
 He was forced to sign a document in Arabic and was refused a translator.
 He said once the tablets were proved to be Melatonin, police took what he described as dirt from his bag to test for cannabis.